 Exploring South Donegal

-A day exploring can be done without even leaving Lough Mardal Lodge which is set on 90 acres of private land which you are welcome to roam at your leisure.
-We highly recommend a hike up the hill from where you can see stunning panoramic views of the lakes, Donegal Bay, Dartry, Sliabh League and the Bluestack mountain ranges.
+A day exploring can be done without even leaving Lough Mardal Lodge which is set on 90 acres of private land which you must definitely explore - take a bogland ramble by the lake and discover the beautiful flora & fauna unique to this habitat or hike up the hill from where (on a clear day) you can see stunning panoramic views of the surrounding lakes, Donegal Bay, Dartry, Sliabh League and the Bluestack mountain ranges.

 Venturing further afield there is no shortage of places to check out.
 Wild, stunningly beautiful, full of character and utterly unspoiled Donegal is a county traditionally less travelled to than other more popular parts of Ireland.
 The incredible success of the Wild Atlantic Way has shone a new spotlight on Donegal however and it is being re-discovered as the hidden jewel in Ireland's crown.
 Re-affirming this National Geographic Traveller named Donegal the ‘Coolest Place on the Planet for 2017’ and Lonely Planet named Donegal 'Best in Travel' in 2023.
 So, you don't have to just take our word for it!